Espanto III: Los Espantos

 On May 30, 1968, Miguel's older brother José, as well as fellow wrestler Popeye Franco, was killed by the owner of a cantina during a bar fight.
 At the time of his death, Los Espantos were set to do a world tour with dates planned for Germany, France, Spain and Japan.
 The promoters offered Espanto II the opportunity to go alone or with Espanto III, but he declined due to the loss of his close friend.
-After the death of his brother, Miguel wrestled less regularly and by the early 1970s both Miguel and Cisneros became semi-retired from wrestling, working only a limited schedule in Northern Mexico.
-As Espanto II and III, the duo held the Northern Tag Team Championship at one point in the 1970s before Espanto II retired in 1979.
-At one point during the 1970s Espanto III lost a Lucha de Apuestas match to La Sombra, (Note: Not the same wrestler as the most recent La Sombra.) marking the first time he lost his hair after losing a Lucha de Apuestas match.
-In 1984 he lost another Lucha de Apuestas match to Black Charly.
-A short time later he retired from wrestling.
+After the death of his brother, Miguel wrestled less regularly and, by the early 1970s, both Miguel and Cisneros became semi-retired from wrestling, working only a limited schedule in Northern Mexico.
+As Espanto II and III, the duo held the Northern Tag Team Championship at one point in the 1970s, before Espanto II retired in 1979.
+At one point during the 1970s, Espanto III lost a Lucha de Apuestas to La Sombra, (Note: Not the same wrestler as the most recent La Sombra.) marking the first time he lost his hair after losing a Lucha de Apuestas.
+In 1984, he lost another Lucha de Apuestas to Black Charly.
+A short time later, he retired from wrestling.

 Personal life

-After his retirement from in-ring competition Vázquez took part in training his sons for a professional wrestling career, they would eventually become known as Espanto IV and Espanto V. On December 8, 1996, Miguel Vázquez died from a heart attack in his hometown of Ciudad Juárez, Chihuahua.
+After his retirement from in-ring competition, Vázquez took part in training his sons for a professional wrestling career; they would eventually become known as Espanto IV and Espanto V. On December 8, 1996, Miguel Vázquez died from a heart attack in his hometown of Ciudad Juárez, Chihuahua, at the age of 56.

 Legacy

-The Los Espantos trio influenced several subsequent teams and individual wrestlers to use the Espanto name, not just limited to his sons Espanto IV and V. In 1984 Vázquez and Cisneros allowed Jesús Andrade Salas to adopt the identify of "Espanto Jr.", who was presented as the son of Espanto I and wore the signature black and white mask of Los Espantos.
-Andrade would be succeeded by his son, who in 2012 also began working as Espanto Jr. The surviving Espantos also gave permission for Los Hijos del Espanto to use the name and masks.
-In 1998 Cisneros, as the last surviving Espanto, endorsed the Mini-Estrella wrestler El Espantito ("The Little Terror"), to use the Espanto name and mask.
+The Los Espantos trio influenced several subsequent teams and individual wrestlers to use the Espanto name, not just limited to his sons Espanto IV and V. In 1984, Vázquez and Cisneros allowed Jesús Andrade Salas to adopt the identify of "Espanto Jr.", who was presented as the son of Espanto I and wore the signature black and white mask of Los Espantos.
+Andrade would be succeeded by his son, who in 2012, also began working as Espanto Jr. The surviving Espantos also gave permission for Los Hijos del Espanto to use the name and masks.
+In 1998, Cisneros, as the last surviving Espanto, endorsed the Mini-Estrella wrestler El Espantito ("The Little Terror") to use the Espanto name and mask.